alisaifee/coredis/docs/source/handbook/pipelines.rst

 A common issue occurs when requiring atomic transactions but needing to retrieve values in Redis prior for use within the transaction.
-For instance, let's assume that the :command:`INCR` command didn't exist and we need to build an atomic version of :command:`INCR` in Python.
+For instance, let's assume that the :rediscommand:`INCR` command didn't exist and we need to build an atomic version of :rediscommand:`INCR` in Python.

-The completely naive implementation could :command:`GET` the value, increment it in Python, and :command:`SET` the new value back.
-However, this is not atomic because multiple clients could be doing this at the same time, each getting the same value from :command:`GET`.
+The completely naive implementation could :rediscommand:`GET` the value, increment it in Python, and :rediscommand:`SET` the new value back.
+However, this is not atomic because multiple clients could be doing this at the same time, each getting the same value from :rediscommand:`GET`.

-Enter the :command:`WATCH` command. :command:`WATCH` provides the ability to monitor one or more keys prior to starting a transaction.
+Enter the :rediscommand:`WATCH` command. :rediscommand:`WATCH` provides the ability to monitor one or more keys prior to starting a transaction.
 If any of those keys change prior the execution of that transaction, the entire transaction will be canceled and a WatchError will be raised.
-To implement our own client-side :command:`INCR` command, we could do something like this:
+To implement our own client-side :rediscommand:`INCR` command, we could do something like this:

 .. code-block:: python